 • state and foreign laws that govern the privacy and security of personal information, including health-related information in some circumstances, many of which differ from each other in significant ways and often are not preempted by HIPAA, thus complicating compliance efforts.
 By way of example, California enacted the California Consumer Privacy Act ("CCPA"), effective January 1, 2020, which gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
 The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
-Moreover, a new privacy law, the California Privacy Rights Act ("CPRA") operative January 1, 2023, is anticipated to expand the CCPA's obligations on businesses.
+Moreover, a new privacy law, the California Privacy Rights Act ("CPRA") was approved in November 2020 by California voters.
 The CCPA and CPRA may increase our compliance costs and potential liability.
 Further, the EU General Data Protection Regulation ("GDPR") imposes obligations and restrictions on the collection and use of personal data relating to individuals in the European Economic Area ("EEA") (including health data).
 The GDPR increases obligations with respect to clinical trials conducted in the EEA by expanding the definition of personal data and requiring changes to informed consent practices and more detailed notices for clinical trial participants and investigators.